arillso/action.molecule/README.md

 # Action: Test Ansible with Molecule

-Github Action for testing ansible with Molecule.
+GitHub Action for testing ansible with Molecule.

 ## Inputs